 Paracetamol or ibuprofen may help to lower your temperature and treat aches and pains.
 Paracetamol is usually recommended as the first-line of treatment for most people.

-Before taking any medication, read the full package leaflet that comes with your medicine.
+Before taking any medicine, read the full package leaflet that comes with your medicine.
 Follow any advice a healthcare professional gives you.

 Antibiotics do not work against COVID-19 or any viruses.
 They will not relieve your symptoms or speed up your recovery.

-It is okay to take ibuprofen or other anti-inflammatories (NSAID) if you have COVID-19.
+It is OK to take ibuprofen or other anti-inflammatories (NSAID) if you have COVID-19.

 Only take one anti-inflammatory medication at a time.
 It is OK to take paracetamol and an anti-inflammatory at the same time.

 Anti-inflammatory medicines include: